SecureLogic7/Secure7Stego/README.md

 ## Estrutura do Projeto

-Para publicar seu aplicativo no GitHub, você precisará criar um repositório e adicionar os arquivos necessários.
-Vamos revisar e criar os arquivos essenciais para garantir que tudo esteja correto e pronto para ser publicado.
-Estrutura do Projeto
-A estrutura do seu projeto deve ser algo como:
+A estrutura do seu projeto
 PROJETOSECURE7PRO/
 ├── app.py
 ├── config.py